aneeqaf/Quantum-Simulation/README.md

 	* Required argument : name of the file to write output to.
 	* The file specified is always created in a directory in the `output` directory, except for the circuit files that the simulator produces upon creating a new random circuit.
 Newly generated random cicuits are written to `input\random_circuits_aneeqa`.
 	* The argument only takes the name of a file not path.
 The file name is used to write to predetermined locations pertinent to the type of output.
 (Namely, `output\amp_vectors`, `output\probabilities`, `output\qpro_scripts`, and `output\reports`.
 Please create these folders if not already present.)
-* **-threshold, -t**
-	* Required argument : integer that is smaller than the total number of qubits.
-This is used to control the base case of the Recursive Transform algorithm.
-	* If flag is not used than the default threshold is 14.
 * **-simType, -s**
 	* Required argument : integer between 0 and 8 that specify the type of simulation.
 	* The simulator supports 9 different types of simulations : LosslessH, LosslessV, Approx1CutH, Approx1CutV, Approx2Cuts, FullState, Approx2011, Approx1_101, Approx1110.
 The order reflects the integer applicable to the simulation type.
 	* Default simulation type is FullState.
+* **-threshold, -t**
+	* Required argument : integer that is smaller than the total number of qubits.
+This is used to control the base case of the Recursive Transform algorithm.
+	* Default threshold is 14.
 * **-verbose, -v**
 	* Required argument : integer between 0 and 4 that specify the level of verbosity of the final report that is output by the simulator.
 	* Default verbosity is set at level 3.